JizhiziLi/GFM/README.md

 <img src="samples/original/4.jpg" width="33%"><img src="samples/result_alpha/4.png" width="33%"><img src="samples/result_color/4.png" width="33%">
 <img src="samples/original/5.jpg" width="33%"><img src="samples/result_alpha/5.png" width="33%"><img src="samples/result_color/5.png" width="33%">

-In case you do not have GPUs in your environment or just want to have a simple try online, you can try our
-<a href="https://colab.research.google.com/drive/1EaQ5h4u9Q_MmDSFTDmFG0ZOeSsFuRTsJ?usp=sharing">Google Colab</a> demo to generate the results for you images easily.

 ## Statement
 This project is for research purpose only, please contact us for the licence of commercial use.
 For any other questions please contact [jili8515@uni.sydney.edu.au](mailto:jili8515@uni.sydney.edu.au).